wwtox/wwtox/README.md

 ## Hey there!
 I'm @wwtox.

-There's not much to see here but hopefully there will be someday.
-I'm currently an engineering student, based in France.
+I'm currently an Egineering Sciences student, based in France.
 I know basic programming and have yet to show my worth through the making of projects.
-Have a good one!

-Here's my email if you need something from me (which isn't very likely at this point): contact@matmk.cc
+I am honing my skills and I'm working on the full stack.
+Chances are that you're going to see some pretty neat stuff in the near future!

+Feel free to email me at contact@matmk.cc if you need anything or any more information.

 <!---
 wwtox/wwtox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.